gadael/icsdb/README.md

 # icsdb

-Open repository of usefull calendar ics files
+Open repository of static calendar `ICS` files

 The purpose of this package is to maintain auto-generated ics files from various sources in the `data/` subfolder.
 For example, the build script will use a source ics file for french non working days, will translate the summaries